Your Guide to Selling a House with Multiple Owners

 When you buy a house with other people, you gain the luxury of sharing the load.
 Surprise repairs, bills, yard care, and maintenance become a group effort.

-Sometimes, it’s a chance to go in on a rental property when you can’t afford to do so alone, or maybe you’re buying that vacation house with friends that you always dreamed of.
+Sometimes, it’s a chance to go in on a rental property when you can’t afford to do so alone, or maybe you’re buying that vacation house you’ve always dreamed about with friends.

 But selling a house with multiple owners can be a nightmare scenario if it isn’t planned out.
-And if everyone involved isn’t aligned from the start, you can end up disagreeing on important details when it comes time to sell — potentially wrecking the sale and wasting all of the owners’ valuable time.
+And if everyone involved isn’t aligned from the start, you can end up disagreeing on important details when it comes time to sell — potentially wrecking the sale and wasting everyone’s valuable time.

 Find a Top Agent to Help Navigate Your Sale